 All contestants who by provincial regulation are required to purchase a license, must have a sport fishing license.
 Anglers cannot compete in the tournament with a conservation fishing license.

-Eligibility – Maximum two people per team, the captain must be at least 19 years of age.
-The other contestant must be capable to fish on his own without assistance.
-Any contestants under 16 must be accompanied by an adult to collect tournament prizes.
+Eligibility – Maximum two people per team, the captain should be 18 years of age but can be 16 with a valid Pleasure Craft Operator’s Licence and signed permission of a parent or guardian.
+The other contestant must be capable to fish on his/her own without assistance.

 Headquarters are located at the Cache Bay Hall, 55 Cache Street, Cache Bay, Ontario.

 Northern Pike is the only type of fish admissible.
 No other species of fish are permitted in your boat or your live wells at any time during the competition.
 Every effort must be made to keep the fish alive.
 Fish should be measured as soon as possible.

 If the fish is dead, is expected to die, or there is damage to the eyes, gills or any other injuries, you will not get the extra 10 points for live release.
 A ruling by the official measuring the fish is final.

 Live wells must hold a volume of 46 liters or 10 gallons and have the capacity for water exchange and be mechanically aerated at all times when fish are being held.

 Measurement i): Only Northern Pike with no minimum length ii): A maximum of 5 fish per team, 3 fish cannot be greater than 61 centimeters iii): Only 2 fish can be greater than 61 centimeters but cannot be greater than 86 centimeters iv): Measurement will be from the tip of the mouth to the tip of the pinched tail v): The fish can be checked and measured throughout the day or upon your return.